-Communication with Baby’s other caregivers is vitally important for a host of different reasons, from ensuring that anyone caring for her knows what’s going on with her health to making sure she doesn’t start scamming both of you for extra dessert when she is a little older.
-One of the most important things about communication between caregivers, though, is that it’s only through communication that you can help to make sure that there’s consistency to Baby’s care, and to the rules and boundaries in her life.
+Communication with Baby’s other caregivers is vitally important for a host of different reasons, from ensuring that anyone caring for them knows what’s going on with their health to making sure they doesn’t start scamming both of you for extra dessert when they are a little older.
+One of the most important things about communication between caregivers, though, is that it’s only through communication that you can help to make sure that there’s consistency to Baby’s care, and to the rules and boundaries in their life.

 Communicating these rules with the other caregivers in Baby’s life isn’t always easy, though, and making sure that those rules are followed through on in each of the environments where Baby spends a lot of time can be even harder.
 Here are a few thoughts to keep in mind the next time a situation comes up where it’s important to make sure you’re on the same page with the other people who take care of Baby, sometimes when you’re not around, from a casual babysitter, daycare worker, nanny, grandparent or other relative, right down to your co-parent.

 When you and another caregiver are engaged in a Baby-hand-off, some of the parts of what you’re trying to tell another caregiver can get lost.
 If the other caregiver is already chasing after Baby to try to keep them out of mischief, they might not hear you at all.
 Taking a little extra time to drop Baby off a little early, or pick them up early, so the two of you have some extra time to chat, or even a group outing with the three of you, depending on your relationship with the other caregiver, can be a great way to talk rules through and make sure that you’re heard.